-Our total gross mortgage indebtedness as of December 31, 2017 was approximately \$162.0 million.
-We also had outstanding, in aggregate, 30.7 million of mandatorily redeemable Series B Preferred Stock We may incur additional debt for various purposes, including, without limitation, to fund future acquisition and development activities and operational needs.
+Our total gross mortgage indebtedness as of December 31, 2018 was approximately \$151.1 million.
+We also had outstanding, in the aggregate, \$16.9 million of mandatorily redeemable Series B preferred stock We may incur additional debt for various purposes, including, without limitation, to fund future acquisition and development activities and operational needs.

-The terms of our outstanding mortgage indebtedness and preferred stock provide for significant principal, interest and dividend payments.
-Our ability to meet these and other ongoing payment obligations of our debt and preferred stock depends on our ability to generate significant cash flow in the future.
+The terms of our outstanding mortgage indebtedness and Preferred Stock provide for significant principal, interest and dividend payments.
+Our ability to meet these and other ongoing payment obligations of our debt and Preferred Stock depends on our ability to generate significant cash flow in the future.
 Our ability to generate cash flow, to some extent, is subject to general economic, financial, competitive, legislative and regulatory factors, as well as other factors that are beyond our control.
-We cannot assure you that our business will generate cash flow from operations, or that capital will be available to us, in amounts sufficient to enable us to meet our payment obligations under our loan agreements and our outstanding preferred stock and to fund our other liquidity needs.
-If we are not able to generate sufficient cash flow to service these obligations, we may need to refinance or restructure our debt, sell unencumbered assets subject to defeasance or yield maintenance costs (which we may be limited in doing in light of the relatively illiquid nature of our properties), reduce or delay capital investments, or seek to raise additional capital.
+We cannot assure you that our business will generate cash flow from operations, or that capital will be available to us, in amounts sufficient to enable us to meet our payment obligations under our loan agreements and our outstanding Preferred Stock and to fund our other liquidity needs.
+If we are not able to generate sufficient cash flow to service these obligations, we may need to refinance or restructure our debt, sell encumbered assets subject to defeasance or yield maintenance costs (which we may be limited in doing in light of the relatively illiquid nature of our properties), reduce or delay capital investments, or seek to raise additional capital.
 If we are unable to implement one or more of these alternatives, we may not be able to meet these payment obligations, which could materially and adversely affect our liquidity.
 Our outstanding indebtedness, and the limitations imposed on us by the agreements that govern our outstanding indebtedness, could have significant adverse consequences, including the following: